Stef-Boogers/NetLogo-for-ecology-tutorial/README.md

 5. Also open the [NetLogo Programming Guide](https://ccl.northwestern.edu/netlogo/docs/programming.html), which will answer all remaining questions.
 Really.
 6. Follow the presentation at 12.30, either in room 01.252 or through Teams.
 After the presentation, you're ready to get started on the next section! <br>

-## Playing with your first model
+## Fireflies: playing with your first model
 In NetLogo, go to *File > Models Library* or type `Ctrl+M`.
 There, use the search bar at the bottom of the screen and type "Fireflies".
-The tree folder will show one option, under the folder "Biology".
+The folder tree structure will show one option, under the folder "Biology".
 Doubleclick "Fireflies" and the model will load.
 If this fails, you can run the model online [here](http://www.netlogoweb.org/launch#http://ccl.northwestern.edu/netlogo/models/models/Sample%20Models/Biology/Fireflies.nlogo).
+<br><br>
+- Click the "Info" tab up top to get your bearings.
+What is being modelled?
+What are the different options?
+What do the authors recommend that you try?
+- Get back to the "Interface" tab.
+On the left, you will find some typical input boxes (green).
+You can fidget around with them if you like.
+Nothing will happen yet.
+- When you have found some settings that suit you, press.

 ## Typical NetLogo code structure
 All NetLogo models follow the same general structure.
 Within that framework however, the user has a lot of freedom.